-The strategy will introduce an increased focus on digital provision in the sector, intent on improving both accessibility to heritage materials and services, and promoting the overall sustainability of sector provision.
+The strategy will introduce an increased focus on digital provision in the sector, intent on improving both accessibility to heritage materials and services and promoting the overall sustainability of sector provision.
 The strategy cannot dictate specific requirements across the sector's partners but can make common objectives more transparent and encourage digital improvement.
+The Equalities Impact Assessment for the strategy will also ensure that digital provision is appropriate for vulnerable groups.